CAST-genomics/haptools/docs/formats/haplotypes.rst

 Compressing and indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~
-We encourage you to bgzip compress and/or index your ``.hap`` file whenever possible.
-This will reduce both disk usage and the time required to parse the file.
+We encourage you to sort, bgzip compress, and index your ``.hap`` file whenever possible.
+This will reduce both disk usage and the time required to parse the file, but it is entirely optional.

 .. code-block:: bash